Audio drama poster montage

 I understand their frustration, but I don’t share it.
 That’s because I’ve found plenty of other excellent audio dramas to scratch the itch for more.
 Most don’t match the ambition, scope, and execution of Kc Wayland’s hallmark series.
 But these podcasts do offer gripping stories and compelling characters.

-The 2009-2014 original series (now known as We’re Alive: A Story of Survival) has three spin-off series.
-I was not a fan of the first (the 2016 prequel We’re Alive: Lockdown), which I found tedious.
-However, I did enjoy the second (the 2019 sequel We’re Alive: Goldrush), which was lightweight but fun.
+The 2009-2014 original series (A Story of Survival) has four spin-off series.
+I didn’t like the first (the 2016 prequel Lockdown), which I found tedious.
+However, I did enjoy the second (the 2019 sequel Goldrush), which was lightweight but fun.

-2022 brought the season one premiere of We’re Alive: Descendants, a sequel series that features several characters from the original but revolves around their next generation offspring and plenty of new characters.
+2022 brought the season one premiere of Descendants, a sequel series that features several characters from the original but revolves around their next-generation offspring and plenty of new characters.
 Descendants expands the apocalypse worldbuilding in satisfying ways and should scratch the itch of any fan who’s been waiting for a return to storytelling that matches the scope and impact of the original.

 Looking for ambitious and absorbing full-cast audio theater podcasts?
 Below are my recommendations in rough order of preference.